-United States Army garrison (USAG) commanders and USAFE/AFAFRICA wing commanders willa.
-Internal controls make up the plan of an organization and provide methods and measures adopted within an organization to-
+United States Army garrison (USAG) commanders and USAFE/AFAFRICA wing commanders will-

 - a.
 Set up an adequate system for internal controls. - b.
 Provide supervision to ensure the continued operation of internal controls. - c.
 Review, evaluate, and update the internal control system to ensure its adequacy.